natashaaminm/GRAB-AI-Challenge-Safety-/README.md

 # GRAB-AI-Challenge-Safety-

-A little bit about me:
-My name is Natasha and I am currently a credit sales trader.
-I have joined this challenge as I enjoy working on data science related challenges and would also love the opprtunity to work at GRAB - a company which I consider to be a true-blue data science data science company.

 Participating in the challenge was a great way for me to learn about the drivers of ride safety (I spoke with a number of people to understand how cars work) and put into practise my knowledge and skills.